pablodecm/phd_thesis/src/103_chapter_3.md

 ### Hypothesis Testing {#sec:hypo_test}

-Statistical inference experimental particle physics is often framed as a hypothesis testing problem.
+Statistical inference within experimental particle physics is often framed as a hypothesis testing problem.
 The goal of statistical testing is to make a quantitative statement about how well observed data agrees with an underlying model or prediction, which is often referred